argonne-lcf/AuroraBugTracking/README.md

 4. Updates [`bugs.md`](bugs.md) with the combined results -->

-The synchronization runs automatically every night at 9am UTC.
+The synchronization runs automatically whenever an Issue is opened and/or edited, and every night at 9am UTC.
 You can also trigger it manually:
 - Through the GitHub Actions Web UI
 - Via command line: `gh workflow run "Sync issues to table"`